Robert Langlands: Personal life

 Langlands has been married to Charlotte Lorraine Cheverie (b 1935) since 1957.
 They have four children (2 daughters and 2 sons).
 He holds Canadian and American citizenships.

-In addition to his mathematical studies, Langlands likes to learn foreign languages, both for better understanding of foreign publications on his topic and just as a hobby.
+In addition to his mathematical studies, Langlands likes to learn foreign languages, both for better understanding of foreign publications on his topic and as a hobby.
 He speaks English, French, Turkish and German, and reads (but does not speak) Russian.